 Neither the personnel committee nor the Council shall take any action with respect to any employee which would deprive that person of the rights and privileges afforded an employee of this City including, but not limited to, rights and privileges as defined herein.
 The personnel committee shall not be bound simply to accept or reject the solution adopted by the department head.
-Similarly, the City Council shall not be bound simply to accept or reject the solution adopted by the personnel committee.
-In each such instance, the determining body shall have the power to formulate and implement such solution as it might deem just.
+Similarly, the City Council shall not be bound simply to accept or reject the solution adopted by the department head.
+Similarly, the City Council shall not be bound simply to accept or reject the solution adopted by the department head.
+Similarly, the City Council shall have the power to formulate and implement such solution as it might deem just.
 Whether decisions are made by the personnel committee or by the Council under this grievance provision, the examining body shall have the power to make such investigations, examine such documents and interview such individuals, as it may deem necessary to determine the facts.